Historical Marker Details

 Subject: Route of trappers, Applegate Trail, stage coaches and freight wagons.

 The narrow gorge of Canyon Creek has long served as a travel corridor.
 Native Americans likely trekked this canyon for thousands of years.
-Alexander McLeod of the Hudson’s Bay Company provided the first written account of the route in 1829, while traveling from Fort Vancouver on …
+Alexander McLeod of the Hudson’s Bay Company provided the first written account of the route in 1829, while traveling from Fort Vancouver on the Columbia River to California’s central valley.
+The U.S. Exploring Expedition, under Lt.
+George Emmons, …

 Read More